Country Studied: Romania

 - Visual-Spatial: Creating flashcards, using pictures and diagrams, watching videos with subtitles or transcripts.

-3 Key learning Principles that were used in this Best Practice to support learners with LD:
+3 Key learning Principles that were used in this case study to support learners with LD

 Multiple Means of Representation: This principle emphasizes presenting information in various formats to cater to different learning styles.
-The best practice mentions using puzzles, games, readings, flashcards, pictures, diagrams, and potentially music/songs (visual, kinesthetic, auditory).
+The case study mentions using puzzles, games, readings, flashcards, pictures, diagrams, and potentially music/songs (visual, kinesthetic, auditory).
 This variety allows students with LD to access information through their strengths.

 Multiple Means of Action and Expression: This principle focuses on providing students with diverse ways to demonstrate their learning.
-While the best practice doesn’t explicitly mention writing, it highlights activities like TPR (Total Physical Response) and potentially creating flashcards or projects.
+While the case study doesn’t explicitly mention writing, it highlights activities like TPR (Total Physical Response) and potentially creating flashcards or projects.
 These options offer alternatives to traditional assessments that might be challenging for students with LD.

-Universal Design for Learning (UDL) Framework: While not directly mentioned, the best practice aligns with the UDL framework by promoting a student-centered environment.
+Universal Design for Learning (UDL) Framework: While not directly mentioned, the case study aligns with the UDL framework by promoting a student-centered environment.
 The focus on making teachers facilitators and potentially using project-based assessments suggests a shift from traditional teacher-centered instruction, which can be difficult for students with LD.

 - Adapting instruction to various learning styles.